Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Case Study: Physically Accurate Beam- and Null-Forming with an RRA

-\fref{fig:cs_fig_2} shows the results of the second simulation, where an additional primary user is placed \mbox{at~$\theta_{\rm{U},2}=0^\circ$} \mbox{and~$\varphi_{\rm{U},2}=0^\circ$}.
+In the second scenario, an additional primary user is placed \mbox{at~$\theta_{\rm{U},2}\!=\!0^\circ$} \mbox{and~$\varphi_{\rm{U},2}\!=\!0^\circ$}. \fref{fig:cs_fig_2} shows the resulting REMS gain achieved by our algorithm.
 Since there are now two primary users, we show the REMS gain for the case where~$\phv{v}_\up{Tx}=\mat{T}\vect{e}_1$ to visualize the beam when a signal is sent to the first primary user.
 Additionally, we show the REMS gain for the case where~$\phv{v}_\up{Tx}=\mat{T}\vect{e}_2$ to visualize the beam when a signal is sent to the second primary user.
-The REMS gain in the direction of both primary users is more than \SI{8.5}{\decibel}.
-Moreover, the signals intended for the primary users interfere with each other with a REMS gain of less than \SI{25}{\decibel} and the REMS gain in the direction of the secondary user is mitigated to less than~\SI{25}{\decibel}.
-In both experiments in~\fref{fig:cs_fig_1} and~\fref{fig:cs_fig_2}, the REMS gain data was calculated using~\eqref{eq:calculate_GA}, i.e., by applying the proposed model from~\fref{sec:modeling}.
-To validate that our REMS gain values are correct, we also conducted a \emph{full-wave EM simulation} of the first simulation scenario without a secondary user.
-In the full-wave EM simulation, we set (i) the impedance values of the reconfigurable impedances~$\mat{Z}_\up{R}$ and (ii) the amplitudes and phases of~$\phv{v}_\up{Tx}$ directly in the simulation software according to the output of~\fref{alg:1}.
-The results from both the proposed method and the full-wave EM simulation are shown in~\fref{fig:cs_fig_verify}.
-As can be seen, the results from both methods match well, validating the consistency of the proposed modeling methods with physics.
+The REMS gain in the direction of both primary users is more than $\SI{8.5}{\decibel}$.
+Moreover, the signals intended for the primary users interfere with each other with a REMS gain of less than $\SI{-25}{\decibel}$ and the REMS gain in the direction of the secondary user is mitigated to less than~$\SI{-25}{\decibel}$.